DylanLawless/genomics_tools/README.md

 [genotype-pca](https://github.com/DylanLawless/genomics_tools#genotype-pca)

 An example binary genotype matrix is explored with PCA.
-First the typical PCA usages checks variance explained.
+First the typical PCA usage checks variance explained.
 Note, these are not PCA plots of data that would be used as GWAS covariates - instead they are the variance explained per _indivual_.
-The genotype matrix is then rotated 90 degress, and the process repeated to show the variance explained per _variant_.
+The genotype matrix is then rotated 90 degrees, and the process repeated to show the variance explained per _variant_.
 These plots are useful to view which variants causes the largest separation within a cohort. i.e. a variant associated with an outcome may be a false positive if it explains a large proportion of variation within the sample cohort.